cefn/watchable/packages/nevermore/README.md

 });
 ```

-Use `createExecutor` to turn an ordinary function into a regulated function that
+You can then use `createExecutor` to turn an ordinary function into a regulated
-respects the constraints of the strategy you configured...
+function that respects the constraints of the strategy you configured...

 ```ts
 async function getStarWars(filmId: number) {